Aliases for VKORC1 Gene

 GeneCards Summary for VKORC1 Gene

 VKORC1 (Vitamin K Epoxide Reductase Complex Subunit 1) is a Protein Coding gene.
-Diseases associated with VKORC1 include Vitamin K-Dependent Clotting Factors, Combined Deficiency Of, 2 and Coumarin Resistance.
-Among its related pathways are Metabolism and Metabolism of water-soluble vitamins and cofactors.
-GO annotations related to this gene include quinone binding and vitamin-K-epoxide reductase (warfarin-sensitive) activity.
+Diseases associated with VKORC1 include Coumarin Resistance and Vitamin K-Dependent Clotting Factors, Combined Deficiency Of, 2.
+Among its related pathways are Metabolism and Warfarin Pathway, Pharmacodynamics.
+Gene Ontology (GO) annotations related to this gene include quinone binding and vitamin-K-epoxide reductase (warfarin-sensitive) activity.
 An important paralog of this gene is ENSG00000255439.

 Involved in vitamin K metabolism.
 Catalytic subunit of the vitamin K epoxide reductase (VKOR) complex which reduces inactive vitamin K 2,3-epoxide to active vitamin K. Vitamin K is required for the gamma-carboxylation of various proteins, including clotting factors, and is required for normal blood coagulation, but also for normal bone development.